Nursing License Defense Attorney for California

 - Certified Nurse Assistant (CNA) Investigations

 Learn more about the Board of Registered Nursing (BRN), the BRN Complaint Process, the BRN Intervention Process, and Professional License Reinstatement for California Nurses:

 - Board of Registered Nursing (BRN)

 Board of Vocational Nurses and Psychiatric Technicians (BVNPT)

 If you have made a mistake and now face a disciplinary proceeding, acting quickly to get the right help is the best thing that you can do for yourself and your career.
-To discuss a complaint that may impact your nursing license, please please contact attorney for nurses Lucy S. McAllister in our San Francisco office at (415) 939-9396 or in San Jose at (408) 947-5946.
-She has the expertise to get you the best possible results.
+To discuss a complaint that may impact your nursing license, Please call The Law Offices of Lucy S. McAllister toll free at (877) 280-9944 to schedule an initial consultation to discuss your specific case.
+She has the expertise to get you the best possible result.